C-Undritz/CI-MS1-Birmingham-Wing-Chun/TESTING.md

 ### Desktop only:
 * Training Location cards should be displayed in two rows with two to a row.

-### Mobile only:
+### Mobile and tablet only:
-* Training Location cards should be displayed stacked.
+* Training Location cards should be displayed stacked on all mobile devices; some tablets will have them in two columns.

 ---
 # About Us page: